Do Mice Hibernate?

 Mice spend most of their time searching for food, water, and shelter.
 In warmer months, there is an abundance of foods like nuts, berries, grains, and scraps on the ground.
 They take these to their nearby homes in tree trunks, hollow logs, brush piles, and burrows.
 As winter arrives, mice hoard food and nesting materials to help them survive the colder months.

-Mice weigh less than an ounce and only need a hole the size of a quarter to enter a home.
+Mice weigh less than an ounce and only need a pencil-sized hole to get inside your house.
 Boards that expand and contract when the temperatures change can leave just enough space for a mouse to enter.
 Cracks in a wall, broken screens, uncapped chimneys, and doors with openings above or below are other examples of entry points for mice.

 Mice Activity in Winter